Syria regime hanged 13,000 in notorious prison: Amnesty

 "We were sleeping on top of the sound of people choking to death.
 This was normal for me then," he told Amnesty.

-The group has previously said that more than 17,700 people were estimated to have died in government custody across Syria since the country's conflict erupted in March 2011.
+The group has previously said that more than 17,700 people were estimated to have died in government custody in Syria since the conflict erupted in March 2011.

-The figure of 13,000 deaths in a single prison, therefore, is a marked increase.
+That figure did not include the up to 13,000 people executed in Saydnaya.

-"The horrors depicted in this report reveal a hidden, monstrous campaign, authorised at the highest levels of the Syrian government, aimed at crushing any form of dissent within the Syrian population," said Lynn Maalouf, deputy director for research at Amnesty's Beirut office.
+"The horrors depicted in this report reveal a hidden, monstrous campaign, authorised at the highest levels of the Syrian government, aimed at crushing any form of dissent within the Syrian population," said Maalouf.

-A probe by the United Nations last year accused Assad's government of a policy of "extermination" in its jails.
+An investigation by the United Nations last year accused Assad's government of carrying out a policy of "extermination" in its jails.

-More than 310,000 people have been killed and millions have fled their homes since the conflict began with anti-Assad protests.
+More than 310,000 people have been killed in Syria since the civil war began.